mattrussi/gitlab-com-runbooks/docs/cloudflare/managing-traffic.md

 - These MRs _must_ contain a link to the issue explaining why the change was made (probably an incident issue), for audit and tracking purposes

 #### Manually
 - **If it is necessary to make changes via the Cloudflare UI** (for example, during an incident) this can still be done manually, however the changes will be overwritten the next time there is a `terraform apply`.
-As such, any new rules will need to be committed to terraform after the incident (either by the EOC, or asking for help from infrastructure)
+As such, any new rules will need to be committed to Terraform after the incident (either by the EOC, or asking for help from Infrastructure).

 - Create the rule using the [Cloudflare UI](https://dash.cloudflare.com/852e9d53d0f8adbd9205389356f2303d/gitlab.com/firewall/firewall-rules) with a description explaining why the rule was created (ideally include an issue number).
 For further detail refer to the [Cloudflare documentation on managing rules.](https://developers.cloudflare.com/firewall/cf-dashboard/create-edit-delete-rules/).

 *Note:* For audit purposes, any manual changes in the UI must be documented in the associated incident or issue.
-Please note the ResourceID and add `~Cloudflare UI Change` label.
+Please note the Resource ID (you can find this in the URL when editing a rule) and add the `~Cloudflare UI Change` label.

 ## How do I Enable "I'm Under Attack Mode" in Cloudflare once I determine we are under a large scale attack?